vermaph/04-Projects/README.md

 * The different submssions have been put under folders for different subjects.

-* All the submission codes are here written in R.
+* All the submission codes are written in R.

 * This repository is most useful for someone who wants to evaluate my way/style of writing codes for a recruitment.